 Understanding shutter speed is fundamental to become an expert photographer.
 How does shutter speed work, how does it affect exposure, and how to take advantage of it to produce creative effects?

 Learning how to set the shutter speed in your camera will take you out of automatic mode and dramatically improve your photography.
-Together with ISO and Aperture, shutter speed it’s part of the exposure triangle.
+Together with ISO and Aperture, shutter speed is part of the exposure triangle.
 It not only affects the brightness of your picture but it also lets you add an artistic touch by either introducing motion blur or by “freezing” action.

 What is Shutter Speed?

 Shutter speed is the length of time your camera shutter remains open to let the light come in, hit the camera sensor to record the image.

 The shutter will fire immediately when you press the shutter button (or shutter release) and will close immediately after the sensor has collected the light.

 It is also called exposure time and it’s measured in seconds or fractions of it.
 A 1/2 second exposure means a half a second speed and 10″ is 10 seconds, which is considered a very slow shutter speed and it’s normally used to produce motion blur.

 At 1/1000th of a second you will freeze motion instead.
 Modern cameras such as the amazing Sony a6000 (you can buy it on Amazon for less the $500) can handle speeds of 1/4000th.
 Most expensive cameras get to 1/8000th of a second or 1/32000th of a second on the faster-hand side.
 While 60 seconds is the longest available speed, mostly used for long exposures and night photography.

 How to Choose the Optimal Shutter Speed in Your Camera

 In auto shooting mode, your camera will set it for you.
 Sometimes it will get it right some others instead it won’t.
 You can start shooting in automatic mode and see the different values your camera sets in different environments.